 Upon checking with the UK naming authority it is not possible for a ‘Peb’ to become a ‘Pev’ in English language naming tradition.
 The original name must therefore have been the one William de Jumieges wrote down.
 Further research has established that Hastings port was one and a half miles upstream on the Combe Haven at the time and therefore must have been close to Wylting Farm (Hastings on the other side of the river).

-Further research undertaken in the recent book 1066 The Battlefield confirms that ‘Pebesellum’ is in fact ‘Pebsham Manor’ on the Combe Haven river opposite Hastings old port, where boats have recently been identified.
-In consequence Hastings was correctly named in the Jumieges document and all those who named Pevensey as the landing site, after William de Jumieges was translated using the the wrong name - Pevensey.
+Further research undertaken in the recent book 1066 The Battlefield confirms that the name ‘Pebesellum’ used for the landing by Jumieges is in fact ‘Pebsham Manor’ on the Combe Haven river opposite Hastings old port, where boats have recently been identified.
+In consequence Hastings was correctly named in the Jumieges document and all those who named Pevensey as the landing site, after William de Jumieges translated the text from the the wrong name choosing Pevensey.